davidson16807/tectonics.js/_posts/2019-3-24-fast-atmospheric-scattering.md

 I didn't want to toss out this feature in order to implement atmospheric scattering, but I have to admit: it's a pretty usual requirement for an atmospheric renderer.
 Most of the time, atmospheric renderers assume there is only one light source, that being the sun.
 You could trivially modify an atmospheric renderer to run on multiple light sources, but let's consider the performance implications of doing so.

-Atmospheric renderers use [raymarching](https://en.wikipedia.org/wiki/Volume_ray_casting).
-Their implementation looks a little like the following:
+Atmospheric renderers use [raymarching](https://en.wikipedia.org/wiki/Volume_ray_casting) to find something known as the [column density](https://en.wikipedia.org/wiki/Area_density#Column_density) along a path from the viewer to the light source.
+You might see this mentioned here as the "column density ratio."
+When we say this, we mean the column density expressed relative to the density of air on the surface of the planet.
+Most standard atmospheric renderers are implemented as follows:

 <img align="right" src="http://davidson16807.github.io/tectonics.js/blog/diagrams/atmospheric-scattering-simple.svg" width="23%">

-    for each point "A" along the path drawn out from viewer "V": for each point "B" along the path drawn from A to light source "L": sum up the mass encountered from V to A to L
+    for each point "A" along the view ray "V": for each point "B" from A to light source "L": sum up the column density ratio

 You will notice the implementation above uses two nested for loops.
 What if we added support for multiple light sources?
 We would need to add another for loop: